 - Clothing – Remember, their seasons our opposite of North America.
-If you are hunting from April – October, it is their Fall/Winter, so plan on bringing the same type of clothing and gear on your safari that you would use if hunting elk or deer in mid September and October.
+If you are hunting from April – October, it is their Fall/Winter, so plan on bringing the same type of clothing and gear on your safari that you would use if hunting elk or deer in mid September and early October.

-- Practice shooting offhand – Rifle Hunters need to be prepared to shoot well off hand, know where the vitals are on Africa game, and bring enough gun.
+- Practice shooting offhand – Rifle hunters need to be prepared to shoot well off hand, know where the vitals are on Africa game, and bring enough gun.

 - Archery Hunters – In most instances you will be hunting from blinds, so practice accordingly.
 Shooting from a blind is different.

-- Equipment – The equipment you take should be similar to what you would use for elk as it will work well on most plains game species. *Exceptions would be Cape Buffalo, Eland and Giraffe.
+- Equipment – The equipment you take should be similar to what you would use for elk as it will work well on most plains game species. *Exceptions would be Cape buffalo, eland and giraffe hunting.